 However, not all features/profile parts are going to be important for hiring managers/recruiters since their end goal is to find the right person for the job.
 Hiring managers aren’t necessarily going to be looking at the number of connections or recommendations you boast.
 (Speaking from the perspective of a former recruiter I can tell you LinkedIn recommendations hold little importance when it comes to job fit).

 By the way there are also various SEO hacks you can use to optimize your LinkedIn profile.
 These are small but impactful SEO boosters you can apply to your profile today.
 Again, you don’t have to be an SEO expert to appear in more search results.
 Just apply a few of my simple hacks.

 Getting Started With Profile Optimization

 Considering all of this, there are a few simple strategies you want to apply to make sure you have the right foundation for an optimized profile that will start to work for you when being searched.
-First, you want to have a complete profile.
+First, you want to have a complete profile that emphasizes all the most important profile parts.
 Profile completeness is one area in which LinkedIn will reward you in the search results game.
 This means you have to reach LinkedIn All-Star status.